Advantages of ADR in Business

-Litigation can be long, expensive, public, and brutish.
+Business litigation can be long, expensive, public, and brutish.
 The adversary system of American jurisprudence compels lawyers to use every tactic available to destroy their opponent to advance their client’s case.
 Modern discovery tools help to ensure that neither side is ambushed at trial but leaving no stone unturned can be an expensive process.
 Despite recent efforts to limit discovery to what is reasonable and necessary in proportion to what is at stake, the discovery process remains the most time-consuming part of contemporary litigation.
 The current time standards for the disposition of civil cases in Texas encourage trial judges to dispose of a typical civil jury case in eighteen months.
-Alternatives to litigation—especially mediation and arbitration—have become popular ways to resolve a dispute quicker, cheaper, and privately.
-Whether you are looking for a third-party neutral or a seasoned advocate experienced with these alternatives, Reid & Dennis can help you.

-The two most common types of litigation alternatives are mediation and arbitration, but they are not the only ones.
-Less common alternative dispute resolution (ADR) procedures include the settlement conference, summary jury trial, and moderated settlement conference.
+The two most common types of litigation alternatives are mediation and arbitration.
+Less common ADR procedures include the settlement conference, summary jury trial, and moderated settlement conference.
 Although each of these alternatives shares the objective of resolving the parties’ dispute without the necessity of litigation, each has its own unique process with its own rules, techniques, and strategies.
-You need to choose a lawyer familiar and experienced with the ADR procedure that best suits your dispute.
+You need to choose a business lawyer familiar and experienced with the ADR procedure that best suits your dispute.

 Mediation is the most common and familiar ADR procedure.
 It is a process in which a third-party—the mediator—attempts to facilitate communication between the parties in order to try to reach an agreement resolving their dispute.
 Historically, mediation is very successful in resolving most civil and family law cases.
 Most judges in Texas require parties in litigation to mediate their dispute before trial.